nicolodalvit/nicolodalvit.github.io/index.md

 3. "**Intra-Firm Hierarchies and Gender Gaps**", with [Aseem Patel](https://sites.google.com/view/aseempatel/home) and [Joanne Tan](https://sites.google.com/site/joanneyumintanphd/research).

+    <p align="justify"> <i>Abstract</i>:
+    Within-firm factors are known to play a major role in wage inequality.
+This paper documents the role of hierarchies in gender wage and employment gaps using administrative French data.
+First, we document the extent and evolution of gender wage gaps across pre-defined layers of hierarchy within firms over time.
+We find that gender wage and representation gaps are larger in upper layers of hierarchy, even as they narrow over time.
+Second, we exploit a policy on corporate board quotas in France to study the impact of an increase in female leadership on gender wage and employment outcomes within firms.
+We find that a rise in the share of women on corporate boards narrows the gender wage gap only for top layers of hierarchy, but not for lower layers.
+We also observe that greater female corporate board membership increases the share of women working part-time in lower layers of hierarchy, at the expense of full-time work.
+The opposite effect holds for upper layers.
+The results suggest that, at least in the short term, female corporate board members improve the relative wages of women in close hierarchical proximity.
+They may also be able to affect change on flexi-work culture for the firm as a whole.
+However, due to the nonlinear returns to hours worked for upper layer professions, only lower layer women shift into part-time work.</p>

 ### Working Papers

 1. "**Friendship Networks and Political Opinions: A Natural Experiment among Future French Politicians**", (2015), with [Yann Algan](http://www.yann-algan.com/), [Quoc-Anh Do](https://sites.google.com/site/qaquocanhdo/), and [Yves Zenou](https://sites.google.com/site/yvesbzenou/).
 2nd draft coming soon.